CodeAndChaosDev/CodeAndChaosDev/README.md

 # 👋 Welcome to **Code & Chaos**

 ## 🧑‍💻 About Me
 Hi!
-I'm **Bruno Sousa**, a dedicated **Software Engineer** and **Content Creator** focused on mastering my specialized tech stack.
-My expertise lies in developing scalable applications, integrating cutting-edge AI, and sharing knowledge through **YouTube tutorials**.
+I'm **Bruno Sousa**, used to be a dedicated **Softwaare Developer** But AI Won the battle against me.
+So Now I strive for success in the realms of Cybersecurity.

 🎓 **Education**: Bachelor's degree in Software Engineering
 🌱 **Currently Specializing In**: